MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

 </div>

-## Transfer Fares
+## Fares Transfers

 <div class="grid" markdown>

-This feature allows to define rules applicable when transferring from one leg of the trip to another, this is helpful to correctly model the cost of a multi leg trip especially when a special transfer policy is used such as free transfers for a specific time limit or applying fare discounts to the second leg of the trip.
+Fares Transfers is used to define rules applicable when transferring between legs (or individual travel segments).
+This allows to model the total cost of a multi-leg travel journey, accounting for special transfer policies, such as free transfers for a specific time limit, or applying fare discounts based on legs already traveled.

 | Files associated      | [fare_leg_rules.txt](/schedule/reference/#fare_leg_rulestxt) | [fare_transfer_rules.txt](/schedule/reference/#fare_transfer_rulestxt)                                                                                                                  |
 |-----------------------|--------------------|------------------------------------------------------------------------------------------------------------------------------------------|